-Book Recommendation: Nine Marks of A Healthy Church by Mark Dever
+Book Review and Recommendation: Nine Marks of A Healthy Church by Mark Dever

 I know this one's been around a while with several printings.
 Still I highly recommend this book for all pastors and church members (I've personally read it several times).
 This book has dipped into nearly every category churches need to carefully consider and evaluation in their own local church ministries and how to really focus on becoming a healthy church.
 Honestly, what preacher/teacher of the scriptures whether he be of any stripe can't gain immensely from this challenging chapters.